markcNewell/RugbyEventDetection/readme.md

-# Trivial Event Detection in Commertial Rugby Footage #
+# Event Detection in Commertial Rugby Footage #
 A dissertation project by Mark Newell to detect events such as rucks, mauls and scrums from commertial rugby footage using computer vision techniques.
 Uses parts from:
 1. Semseg - https://github.com/hszhao/semseg
 2. AlphaPose - https://github.com/MVIG-SJTU/AlphaPose